Niimaa/apinatomy/README.md

 of merging identical models into a single JavaScript object.
 (In the future, a caching layer will be made available which can take care of this for you.)

 Certain plugins may require other properties of a model.
-For example, the `skin` plugin looks for a `name` property to display in the tile, and a `css` property to apply customizable styling.
+For example, the `tileskin` plugin looks for a `name` property to display in the tile, and a `css` property to apply customizable styling.
 But… what are plugins?